MwumLi/fencview/README.md

 fencview
 ========

-change ｔｈｅ file encoding  for vim
+change the file encoding  for vim